srodriguezcode/spartacusTraining/resources/docs/exercises/02-creating-a-new-component.md

 Now we will dive into the logic of the component.
 For this exercise it will be simple because we are just going to display the backend data.

 We will inject the `CmsComponentData` data stream into the constructor.
-It's a generig type so we will use the interface that we just created to map it.
+It's a generic type so we will use the interface that we just created to map it.

 Finally, we will assign the `Observable` provided by the data stream to one of the properties of our controller, so that we can consume it from the view.